Garth619/studiobarre/wp-content/plugins/healcode-mindbody-widget/readme.txt

 1. The “Add Widget Shortcode” page in the WordPress Dashboard
 2. This is the Widget’s entry after adding a Widget shortcode; you have the options of deactivating the widget, editing it, or deleting it.
-3. The dropdown in the TinyMCE editor.
-Widgets can quickly and easily be added to pages.
+3. This the button in the editor you click to select your shortcode.
+4. The modal allows for super easy shortcode insertion.
+Just click the button for the shortcode you want to insert.
-4. This is a demo Schedule Widget that was installed using a Widget shortcode.
+5. This is a demo Schedule Widget that was installed using a Widget shortcode.
 Notice that the Schedule Widget is displaying real-time information from our demo MINDBODY account.
-5. Adding a HealCode Widget to a "sidebar" using WordPress widgets (not to be consfused with HealCode widgets).
+6. Adding a HealCode Widget to a "sidebar" using WordPress widgets (not to be confused with HealCode widgets).
-6. You can add a "Today's Schedule" widget to the sidebar.
+7. You can add a "Today's Schedule" widget to the sidebar.